siddharthpk/chat-app/README.md

  * from "The Net Ninja" Youtube channel.
 It implements basic chat
  * functionality in a synchronized manner, by using socket.io and express
  *
- * It utilizes the node.js runtime envoriment.
+ * It utilizes the node.js runtime enviroment.
  *
  * https://github.com/iamshaunjp/websockets-playlist
  */